Radware/Radware-Logging-Agent/docs/README.md

 - Plumbed payload sampling through the data processor so every agent type benefits from the enhanced classifier without manual wiring.
 - Published curated configuration snippets (see `config/examples/`) for common topologies, including a file agent streaming to Splunk HEC compatibility mode, SQS-to-CEF forwarding, and embedded SFTP drop-zones.
 - Expanded operator documentation with troubleshooting guidance for the new detection flow and direct links to the scenario-driven configuration files.
+- Reworked the installer script to add non-interactive and custom directory support, broader distro detection, and one-command provisioning of the service user, virtualenv, and systemd unit.

 ### Version 1.4.0 - 18/11/2024